This article was updated on July 19, 2018.

 - If your coverage plan is not on a calendar year basis, you may have to report data from two separate plan years on IRS 1064-C and 1095-C.

 - You must at least try to comply.
-With the first year of annual reporting, the IRS suspended normal penalty enforcement for those who made good faith efforts to comply, but that won't be the case for 2016, which brings along with it even more stringent requirements.
+The IRS suspends normal penalty enforcement for those who make good faith efforts to comply.

 For many employers mindful of the HR value chain, the necessity of remaining compliant with ever-evolving legislation will translate to a sound decision to outsource ACA compliance management.